Robust recovery of low-rank matrices and low-tubal-rank tensors from noisy sketches: Introduction

 \paragraph{Notations} We define a standard complex Gaussian random variable $ Z$ as $ Z= X+i Y$, where $ X\sim N(0,1/2), Y\sim N(0,1/2)$ and $ X, Y$ are independent.
 By $\sigma_i (A)$, we define the $i$-th largest singular value of a matrix $A$.
 By $\sigma_{\min} (A)$, we denote the smallest non-zero singular value of a matrix $A$. $\specnorm{A}$ is the spectral norm of a matrix $A$, and $\gennorm{A}$ is a general norm of $A$.
 The matrix $A^*$ is the complex conjugate, and $A^{\dagger}$ is the pseudo-inverse of $A$.
 Let $U$ be a matrix with orthonormal columns.
 By $U_{\perp}$, we denote the orthogonal complement of $U$, which means the column vectors of $U$ and the column vectors of $U_{\perp}$ form a complete orthonormal basis.

 \paragraph{Organization of the paper} The rest of the paper is organized as follows.
 We provide more background on low-rank matrix recovery from sketches in Section \ref{sec:background}.
 We state our main results and corollaries of robust recovery of low-rank matrix and low-tubal-rank tensors in Section \ref{sec:main}.
 The proofs of all theorems and corollaries are provided in Section \ref{sec:proof}, and auxiliary lemmas are provided in the Appendix.
+In Section~\ref{sec:experiments}, we provide numerical experiments on synthetic data that support our theoretical findings and an experiment using real-world CT scan data as an application of double sketching for tensors.